 The functions TND_RSA_SigSTD_Secure and TND_RSA_SigCRT_Secure have some countermeasure against SPA, DPA and DFA attacks.
+Also, the RSA_KeyGen_Secure function implements some countermeasures against SPA and DFA attacks.

 The TORNADOTM2MX2 Secure RSA/ECC library provides a set of functions to implement elliptic curve cryptography algorithms.
 In particular it provides some functions to implement ECDSA signature and ECDH key exchange protocols.
-The library implements ECC for prime field and general curve for bit size from 192 bits to 512 bits and the only certain curves are in the scope of this evaluation.
+The library implements ECC for prime field and general curve for bit size from 192-bit to 512-bit and the only certain curves are in the scope of this evaluation.
 The ECC functions of the library included in the TOE are:

-- ECDSA_keygen (Generate ephemeral or static key pairs for ECDSA signature generation or ECDH key agreement) - ECDSA_sign_digest (ECDSA signature generation for a digested message) - ECDSA_verify_digest (ECDSA signature verification for a digested message) - ECDH_generate (ECDH key agreement secret key derivation)
+- ECDSA_keygen (Generate ephemeral or static key pairs for ECDSA signature generation) - ECDSA_sign_digest (ECDSA signature generation for a message digest) - ECDSA_verify_digest (ECDSA signature verification for a message digest) - ECDH generate (ECDH secret key derivation)